zpatten/ztk/README.md

 # ZTK

-Zachary's Tool Kit contains a collection of reusable classes meant to simplify development of complex systems in Ruby, especially devops tooling.
+Zachary's Tool Kit contains a collection of reusable classes meant to simplify development of complex systems in Ruby.
 These classes provide functionality I often find myself needing from project to project.
 Instead of reinventing the wheel each time, I've started building a collection of reusable classes.
 Easy-bake DSLs, parallel processing, complex logging, templating and many other useful design patterns, for example are all contained in simple, reusable classes with a common interface and configuration style.

 - **ZTK::ANSI**